kionell/osu-parsers/README.md

 npm install osu-catch-stable
 ```

+## Existing performance calculator library

+This ruleset is a part of [osu-pp-calculator](https://github.com/kionell/osu-pp-calculator) package.
+It's highly recommended to use existing package for performance calculation if you don't want to write a lot of boilerplate code for score simulation and beatmap downloading.

 ## Requirements

 Before you can start using this ruleset library, you need to install [osu-classes](https://github.com/kionell/osu-classes)) package as this ruleset based on it.
 Also you need to install [osu-parsers](https://github.com/kionell/osu-parsers)) or any other compatible beatmap parser that works with [IBeatmap](https://kionell.github.io/osu-classes/interfaces/IBeatmap.html) interface.